xiaomaupup/ant-design/docs/react/customize-theme.en-US.md

 | --- | --- | --- | --- |
 | `Component` (Can be any antd Component name like `Button`) | Modify Component Token or override Component used Alias Token | `ComponentToken & AliasToken & { algorithm: boolean \| (token: SeedToken) => MapToken` \| `((token: SeedToken) => MapToken)[]}` | - |

 > `algorithm` of component is `false` by default, which means tokens of component will only override global token.
-When it is set with `true`, the algorithm will be the same as global.
-You can also pass algorithm or Array of algorithm, and it will override algorithm of global.
+When it is set with `true`, the algorithm will be the same as globalThis.
+You can also pass algorithm or Array of algorithm, and it will override algorithm of globalThis.

 ### SeedToken